Skip to main content

 EXPANDSINGLE

-Use when: you want to expand to specific level values.
+Use to expand to specific level values only.

-Shape impact: Expands only to the specified level value(s) (no full cross product).
+Shape impact: expands only to the specified values.

 DROPLEVEL

-Shape impact: Reduces (removes one or more levels and any finer levels in the same dimension).
+Shape impact: reduces the result by removing one or more levels and finer levels in the same dimension.

 ROLLUP

-Use when: you want to aggregate to a higher level (for example Product → Category, Month → Year).
+Use to aggregate to a higher level, for example Product → Category or Month → Year.

-Shape impact: Reduces (aggregates to the specified levels)
+Shape impact: reduces the result to the specified levels.

 Related sections